Double flip bifurcations in $\mathbb{Z}/2\mathbb{Z}$-symmetric Hamiltonian systems: Introduction

+There is still a large restriction on which singularities can appear in semitoric systems.
+Firstly, they are all non-degenerate, but not even all non-degenerate types of singularities are included.
+Hyperbolic semitoric systems were introduced by Dullin and Pelayo \cite{DullinPelayo2016} to account for this.
+These are similar to semitoric systems, but do also allow singularities to have hyperbolic components.
+They also allow isolated degenerate singularities.
+Hyperbolic semitoric systems are not yet classified, but a first step was recently made by the first and third author together with Santos \cite{Efstathiou2024}, where they introduced an affine invariant akin to the polygon invariant for the toric and semitoric systems.

+Singularities with hyperbolic components, as well as isolated degenerate singularities, can appear as a result of a subcritical Hamiltonian Hopf bifurcation, for which the degenerate singularities are cusps (also called parabolic).
+Note that this is a bifurcation which appears frequently in $2$ degree of freedom systems in which one of the integrals of motion, in suitable local coordinates $\{q_{1},p_{1},q_{2},p_{2}\}$, takes the form

+with $m_{1} = 1$ and $m_{2} = -1$.
+Such systems are said to be in $(1:-1)$-resonance.
+The fibre of a hyperbolic singularity arising this way is a stacked torus, see Figure \ref{fig:stacked-torus}.

+In the current paper, we present a novel type of bifurcation producing hyperbolic singularities and isolated degenerate singularities.
+This bifurcation appears in $(1:-2)$-resonant systems, i.e.\ with $m_{1} = 1$ and $m_{2} = -2$ in \eqref{eq:resonance}.
+Periodic orbits exposed to the $(1:-2)$-resonance has half period.
+For instance, this leads to the fibre of a hyperbolic singularity being a curled torus, see Figure \ref{fig:curled-torus}.
+Furthermore, in this resonance, Kalashnikov \cite{Kalashnikov1998} conjectures that there are two generic degenerate singularities.
+These singularities correspond to Hamiltonian flip bifurcations, which in $2$-degree of freedom systems are period-doubling bifurcations.
+This is explained in more detail below.
+See Cushman, Dullin, Han{\ss}mann and Schmidt \cite{Cushman2007} for more information on this resonance.

-In this paper we consider the reduction of an integrable system to a $1$-degree of freedom system, where $f_{1} = H_{j,t}$ is the Hamiltonian.
+Now, to make the results of this paper more precise, consider the reduction of an integrable system to a $1$-degree of freedom system, where the integral of motion is the Hamiltonian $H_{j,t}$.
 The subscript $j,t$ indicates that the Hamiltonian depends on two parameters $j$ and $t$.
 We show that, if (the Taylor expansion of) $H_{j,t}$ satisfies certain properties, the system goes through a bifurcation not previously encountered in the literature, which we call the \emph{double flip bifurcation}.
 Below we give a description of the bifurcation, but let us first say a few words about the parameters $j$ and $t$.